4.1.4 Can an objection decision be made?

 If the above criteria are not met, the Registrar cannot make an objection decision.
-DHS will contact parents regarding any applications that do not meet these criteria.
+Services Australia will contact parents regarding any applications that do not meet these criteria.

 An objection must be in writing from a person who may object to the decision (CSRC Act section 80(1)).
 The Registrar cannot act on a verbal request to reconsider the original decision.
 A written objection can be lodged by mail, email or in person.

 It is not necessary for the person to use the word 'objection' in their written objection, but they must ask the Registrar to reconsider the original decision.